leotgo/unity-articles/new-features-faster/README.md

 * **[Resource Acquisition is Initialization](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization)**.
 By passing references and dependencies through constructors, we are guaranteed to have what we need when each class is instanced;
 * **Code-driven execution order**.
 We can explicitly tell which order components will execute in our code.
 No more "Script Execution Order".
 Now, things are localized to a few root MonoBehaviours;
 * **Cleaner inspectors**.
 Now, the responsibility of implementation is localized to a set of subclasses which are instanced in a single MonoBehaviour;
-* **Less time browsing through hierarchy**.
+* **Less time modifying hierarchy**.
 Native C# classes are not bound to GameObjects, and therefore don't need to be in our prefabs or scenes.
 Values are localized to fewer objects;
 * **Easier Debugging**.
 You can step through the execution of each frame in a prefab hierarchy using debugging tools without jumping around code too much.

 ---